 The idea of finding a colleague asleep at work is quite an awkward thought for most of us.
 On finding a workmate in repose, we would probably all be guilty of suspecting them of slacking off or feeling unwell.

 This view of napping isn’t as universal as you may think though.
-In fact, Japanese workers who nap during their lunch break are actually seen as more industrious than their non-sleeping counterparts, and some Japanese employees will even feign falling asleep at their desk to impress their boss.
+In fact, Japanese workers who nap during their lunch break are actually seen as more industrious than their non-sleeping counterparts, and some Japanese employees will even feign falling asleep at their desks to impress their boss.

 Many businesses are also coming around to the idea of napping at work because of a growing field of research that shows it can improve productivity and reduce stress.